vmware/vmware-aria-operations-integration-sdk/README.md

    PNG format and 256x256 pixels.
 An icon file can be added later by copying the icon to the root project directory and setting the value of the `"pak_icon"` key to the icon's file name in the `manifest.txt` file.

+[//]: # (TODO: Add this section back when we support it)
-8. `Select a language for the adapter`
+[//]: # (8. `Select a language for the adapter`)

-   selected language.
-The template adapter collects several objects and metrics from the container that the adapter Once selected, the project will be generated, including a template adapter in the is running in, and can be used as a starting point for creating a new adapter.
+[//]: # (  selected language.
+The template adapter collects several objects and metrics from the container that the adapter)
+[//]: # (  Once selected, the project will be generated, including a template adapter in the)
+[//]: # (  is running in, and can be used as a starting point for creating a new adapter.)

 For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](doc/mp-init.md).

 ### Template Adapter
-# - talk about each method
-# - details about each method
+The template adapter has comments throughout the code to help new users understand the process of creating their own adapter using the existing code.
+For additional guidance creating adapters see our [Walkthroughs](../README.md#walkthroughs) section.
+The code inside `adapter.py` executed by an HTTP sever that runs inside container every time a test collection, or a collection is made[^1].
+The HTTP server sends the information returned by the executable back to VMware Aria Operations. the template executable, `adapter.py` has four methods:

+- test(adapter_instance):
+Performs a test connection using the information given to the adapter_instance to verify the adapter has been set up properly.
+A typical test connection will generally consist of:

+ 1. Read identifier values from adapter_instance that are required to connect to the target(s)
+ 2. Connect to the target(s), and retrieve some sample data
+ 3. Disconnect cleanly from the target (ensure this happens even if an error occurs)
+ 4. If any of the above failed, return an error, otherwise pass.

+- get_endpoints(adapter_instance):
+This  method will be run before the 'test' method, and VMware Aria Operations will use the results to extract a certificate from each URL.
+If the certificate is not trusted by the VMware Aria Operations Trust Store, the user will be prompted to either accept or reject the certificate.
+If it is accepted, the certificate will be added to the AdapterInstance object that is passed to the 'test' and 'collect' methods.
+Any certificate that is encountered in those methods should then be validated against the certificate(s) in the AdapterInstance.

+- collect(adapter_instance):
+Performs a collection against the target host.
+A typical collection will generally consist of:
+1. Read identifier values from adapter_instance that are required to connect to the target(s)
+2. Connect to the target(s), and retrieve data
+3. Add the data into a CollectResult's objects, properties, metrics, etc
+4. Disconnect cleanly from the target (ensure this happens even if an error occurs)
+5. Return the CollectResult.
 # - architecture mention (stateless) no persistence between collections

-The template adapter defines three objects: CPU, Disk, and System.
-Each object allows the user to see how metrics, properties, and relationships are defined using the [vmware-aria-operations-integration-sdk-lib](https://docs.python.org/3/library/venv.html).
+- get_adapter_definition():
+Defines the object types and attribute types (metric/property) that are present in a collection.
+Setting these object types and attribute types helps VMware Aria Operations to validate, process, and display the data correctly.

+Each method represents a single request, and it can be tested individually using `mp-test`, which is covered in the section ahead.

+[^1]The HTTP server does not record the state inside the executable files, so the adapter should be considered stateless.
 ### Testing a Management Pack

 In the Management Pack directory, the installation script writes a `requirements.txt` file containing the version of the